Google Calendar is the obvious choice for many small businesses, but is it the best solution to handle the scheduling demands of your business?

 - A potential customer never receives a confirmation that the appointment has been booked and sends you a follow-up email around 1:00 am.
 You’re still sleeping.

-Getting set up with an online scheduling platform like Artichoke ensures that your business is truly open 24/7 to meet the growing needs of a changing consumer audience.
+Getting set up with an online scheduling platform like Acuity ensures that your business is truly open 24/7 to meet the growing needs of a changing consumer audience.

-What takes a frustrating six steps (or more) and lost revenue with Google Calendar is finished seamlessly in seconds with Artichoke:
+What takes a frustrating six steps (or more) and lost revenue with the Google Calendar App is finished seamlessly in seconds with Acuity:

-A potential customer navigated to your website with your Artichoke Online Booking page already embedded
+A potential customer navigated to your website and sees your customized Acuity scheduling page already embedded.

-A potential customer can see all of your products and services at a glance, and correctly books the hour and a half time slot
+A potential customer can easily view your real-time availability see all of your products and services at a glance, and correctly self-schedule or book the hour and a half time slot they need.

 Google Calendar Can’t Automate

-Reminders have proven to decrease no-show appointments by upwards of 80%.
+Calendar events need calendar reminders.
+The reason calendar reminders are so important is that they’ve proven to decrease no-show appointments by upwards of 80%.
 Smart, automated appointment reminders are absolutely critical to keeping a healthy, growing appointment-based business going.
-Every minute of your day that you spend manually reminding your customers about an upcoming appointment via phone, email or SMS, is valuable time for investing in the other aspects of your business.
+Every minute of the day that you spend manually reminding customers about an upcoming appointment via phone, email or SMS, is valuable time you could be investing in the other aspects of your growing business.

-While you may need to invest a few hours into getting everything set up, online scheduling platforms like Artichoke are designed to save you countless hours of time by automating administrative processes and integrating into other apps that you already use and love.
+While you may need to invest a few hours into getting everything set up, online scheduling platforms like Acuity are designed to save you countless hours of time by automating administrative processes and integrating them into other apps that you already use and love.

-Here are just a few of the processes that you can automate with Artichoke:
+Here are just a few of the features, and processes you can automate with Acuity:

 - Appointment reminders via email or SMS